 For really long drives, splitting the drive up has also worked well.
 We would do half of the drive nap time and take a couple hour break for him to play and run around.
 We would then reconvene the drive around his bedtime (with PJs on and his Nittany lovey in hand) so he falls back asleep.
 For those Moms or Dads to be, I don’t want to give you a false impression that every baby sleeps well in a car.
 We were lucky with our son, but keep in mind you might need try out different times to get this right.

-4. Pack extra snacks and meals
+4. Pack extra snacks and meals for road trips

 Once babies are starting to get into the solids phase, you’re likely going to be bringing a lot of their food from home.
 For snacks that travel well, we love these teething wafers or these puffs.
 We also loved these snack catching cups as our son got older and started eating snacks more independently.
 They’re a lifesaver with preventing snacks from getting dumped all over the keep your car by your little ones!